Getting To Banana Azul

 Taxi - Costa Rica airport has no indoor public areas.
 All people waiting for arrivals and all taxis and tour operators have to wait outside the main exit door.
 When you get out of the secured area, there will no doubt be people trying to sell you a ride to your hotel or anywhere else in Costa Rica.
 These are usually unauthorized people and unless you are used to negotiating with these people, we do not recommend you travel with them.
 Chances are it will be no cheaper than using one of the Orange Airport Taxis (approx. $30).

-San Jose Hotel; Most people that come to Costa Rica always do at least one night in San Jose – Either upon arrival or when exiting the country.
+San Jose Hotel- Most people that come to Costa Rica always do at least one night in San Jose – Either upon arrival or when exiting the country.
 Many people ask for a hotel recommendation.
-My personal favourite is Colours Oasis but realize that is not ideal for everyone.
-My other recommendation as long as you are not looking for an urban experience is Casa Bella Rita.
-You can not get better hosts.
+My recommendation as long as you are not looking for an urban experience is Casa Bella Rita.
+The hosts are incredible people.